-This is one of the most friendly dog breeds you can adopt, as they tend not to be aggressive in nature and enjoy being around other animals and people.
+This is one of the most friendly dog breeds you can adopt, as they tend not to be aggressive and enjoy being around other animals and people.

 2. Soft Coated Wheaten Terrier

 Soft Coated Wheaten Terrier, rarely mentioned on any lists, is one of the most friendly dogs in the world.

 The Soft Coated Wheaten Terrier tends to have a strong prey drive, but this isn't a problem if you keep them busy and stimulated.

 3. Rough Collie

 Sensitive and one of the most intelligent dogs, the Rough Collie breed takes the cake for being exceptionally friendly compared to many others.

 4. Bassett Hound

-They love playing with children, and are known as clown dogs in the Hound community – not just because they look funny, but due to their humorous personalities.
+They love playing with children and are known as clown dogs in the Hound community – not just because they look funny, but due to their humorous personalities.

 The Bassett Hound are known as one of the best hunting dogs, but will also keep a smile on your face as they work their way into your heart.

 5. Shih Tzu

 They love to play and cuddle up on the couch with their lazy owners.
-There are very few people that will have a hard time getting along with these dogs.
+Very few people will have a hard time getting along with these dogs.

 They don't need lots of exercise and prefer to be indoors close to their owners.
-The Shih Tzu also sheds less than other breeds, which makes keeping the house clean a lot easier.
+The Shih Tzu also sheds less than other breeds, making cleaning the house a lot easier.

 6. Labrador Retriever

-They have lots of energy and love nothing more than to run around or take a splash in the lake or your pool.
+They have lots of energy and love nothing more than running around or taking a splash in the lake or pool.
 The Labrador Retriever loves to be with their family, no matter what they're up to.

 This is a fun breed that is perfect for an active owner.
 They have no problems with strangers or other dogs, which doesn't make them the best guard dogs on the planet.

 RELATED: 30 Most Popular Dog Breeds

-Dalmatians have been made famous by movies, cartoons and firehouses.
-But this isn't a breed you see very often, and that makes the owners somewhat sad.
+Dalmatians have been made famous by movies, cartoons, and firehouses.
+But this isn't a breed you see very often, which makes the owners somewhat sad.

-Don't let that stop you from adopting one of these dogs, because not only are they known as one of the most friendly dog breeds, but their beauty and love of children are worth it.
+Don't let that stop you from adopting one of these dogs because not only are they known as one of the most friendly dog breeds, but their beauty and love of children are worth it.

 The Vizsla is an exotic dog breed that comes from Hungary, and they're one of the most beautiful canines.
 With their sensitive and affectionate demeanor, these dogs love people and are fine with strangers, which makes them a great pet for families.

-While they are one of the most friendly dog breeds, they aren't the best option for dog owners who don't have a lot of time to spend with their canine companion.
+While they are one of the most friendly dog breeds, they aren't the best option for owners who don't have much time to spend with their canine companions.

 9. English Bulldog